Philip Morris International (NYSE:PM) Issues FY 2021 Earnings Guidance

 Philip Morris International (NYSE:PM) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $5.970-$6.070 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.100.
 The company issued revenue guidance of -.Philip Morris International also updated its Q3 2021 guidance to $1.500-$1.550 EPS.

-Several brokerages recently weighed in on PM.
-Morgan Stanley restated a buy rating and set a $110.00 price objective on shares of Philip Morris International in a research report on Friday, July 2nd.
-TheStreet upgraded Philip Morris International from a c+ rating to a b rating in a research report on Tuesday, July 20th.
-Barclays set a $98.59 price objective on Philip Morris International and gave the stock an overweight rating in a research report on Friday, July 23rd.
-Piper Sandler upped their price objective on Philip Morris International from $111.00 to $114.00 and gave the stock an overweight rating in a research report on Friday, June 11th.
-Finally, Deutsche Bank Aktiengesellschaft upped their price objective on Philip Morris International from $114.00 to $120.00 and gave the stock a buy rating in a research report on Thursday, August 19th.
-Five investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat.com, Philip Morris International currently has a consensus rating of Buy and an average price target of $101.47.
+A number of analysts recently commented on the company.
+Morgan Stanley reaffirmed a buy rating and issued a $110.00 price target on shares of Philip Morris International in a research note on Friday, July 2nd.
+TheStreet raised Philip Morris International from a c+ rating to a b rating in a research note on Tuesday, July 20th.
+Barclays set a $98.59 price objective on Philip Morris International and gave the company an overweight rating in a research report on Friday, July 23rd.
+Piper Sandler raised their price objective on Philip Morris International from $111.00 to $114.00 and gave the company an overweight rating in a research report on Friday, June 11th.
+Finally, Deutsche Bank Aktiengesellschaft raised their price objective on Philip Morris International from $114.00 to $120.00 and gave the company a buy rating in a research report on Thursday, August 19th.
+Five analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+According to data from MarketBeat, Philip Morris International currently has an average rating of Buy and a consensus price target of $102.20.

-The business also recently declared a quarterly dividend, which was paid on Monday, July 12th.
-Stockholders of record on Friday, June 25th were paid a $1.20 dividend.
-The ex-dividend date of this dividend was Thursday, June 24th.
-This represents a $4.80 annualized dividend and a dividend yield of 4.63%.
-Philip Morris International’s payout ratio is 92.84%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, October 14th.
+Investors of record on Wednesday, September 29th will be issued a $1.25 dividend.
+This represents a $5.00 annualized dividend and a yield of 4.81%.
+This is an increase from Philip Morris International’s previous quarterly dividend of $1.20.
+The ex-dividend date is Tuesday, September 28th.
+Philip Morris International’s dividend payout ratio (DPR) is presently 92.84%.

-Philip Morris International announced that its Board of Directors has authorized a stock repurchase plan on Friday, June 11th that authorizes the company to repurchase $7.00 billion in shares.
-This repurchase authorization authorizes the company to buy up to 4.5% of its shares through open market purchases.
-Shares repurchase plans are typically an indication that the company’s management believes its stock is undervalued.
+Philip Morris International announced that its board has approved a stock repurchase program on Friday, June 11th that allows the company to repurchase $7.00 billion in shares.
+This repurchase authorization allows the company to purchase up to 4.5% of its stock through open market purchases.
+Stock repurchase programs are often a sign that the company’s board believes its shares are undervalued.

 Philip Morris International, Inc is a holding company.
 It engages in manufacturing and sale of cigarettes, tobacco and nicotine-containing products.
 It operates through the following geographical segments: European Union, Eastern Europe, Middles East & Africa, South & Southeast Asia, East Asia & Australia and Latin America & Canada.